ament/ament_lint/ament_clang_tidy/doc/index.rst

 The ``--add-headers`` option will display errors from all non-system headers.

+The ``--quiet`` option will suppress printing statistics about ignored warnings and warnings treated as errors.

 How to run the check from within a CMake ament package as part of the tests?
 ----------------------------------------------------------------------------